jdabs/responsive-html-helper/README.md

 # Responsive HTML Helper
-Add the old HTML document in the `$sourceurl` variable.
+Add the path to the old HTML document in the `$sourceurl` variable.
 Then visit html-helper.php in the browser.
 Right-click, view source and then copy and paste the newly formatted HTML into your working document.

 The script does these things
 - Makes sure you have an `<html>`, `<head>`, and `<body>` tag